Founder & Director | Drama

 Kellee was born and raised in Eugene and she loves teaching Imagine That! in her hometown.
 She is the director of Moving Joyfully, and she enjoys using her imagination and fostering creativity and self-discovery in her students.
 Kellee feels that working with children is a blessing.
 She uses stories and play in her teaching so Imagine That! feels like home to her playful heart.
 Though life has allowed her to teach in many places such as India and South America, Kellee will always look forward to her summers with the wonderful team and super Imagine That! kids.
 Kellee will be teaching dance at the second and third camps.

 Mari Livie is a fibers and ceramics artist.
 Her work can be seen in galleries throughout Oregon.
 Most days she is busy stitching, snipping, piecing, and building in her home studio.
 During the school year Mari is also an Artist in Residence for Lane Arts Council.
 The summer months, however; she sets aside for Imagine That, where she is ceaselessly inspired by the quirky costume creations and innovative set solutions of the imagine That! campers.
-Mari will be teaching art at the second camp.
+Mari will be teaching art at the fourth camp.